okiookio/SwiftUI-KokaiByWGO/README.md

  Learn Thai with pictures and sounds

+ `Note : ` This version have no CMS so you will not be able to se anything on Lesson men but you can [download](https://apps.apple.com/se/app/kokai-by-wgo/id1576411613) my app on AppStore.

  ## How to setup project
 1. Clone project to your Mac
 2. Setup firebase  [See](https://firebase.google.com/docs/ios/setup)